 The real reward, however, was achieving CPG’s goals of consistent, transparent and effective communications to key audiences and FERC approval to build the LXP, which is currently under construction and slated to go into service by the end of 2017.

 Are there big communications goals in your company’s future?
-Give the experienced professionals at FH a call.
+Give us a call.
 We’d love to help.